sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 2. Add a connection string called `PostgreSqlConnectionString`.
 Ensure that it correctly references the remote Azure Database for PostgreSQL credentials.

-   - Replace the value of `Server` with your Azure Database for PostgreSQL DNS name
+   - Replace the value of `Server` with your Azure Database for PostgreSQL DNS name.
-   - Substitute the `Server Name`
+   - Substitute the `Server Name`.
-   - Verify the value of `Password` is set
+   - Verify the value of `Password` is set.

    ```json
    "ConnectionStrings": {